 It is extremely easy to locate information pertinent to an accounting inquiry in the general ledger, which makes it the primary source of accounting information.
 For example:

-- A manager reviews the balance sheet and notices that the amount of debt appears too high.
+A manager reviews the balance sheet and notices that the amount of debt appears to be too high.
 The accounting staff looks up the debt account in the general ledger and sees that a loan was added at the end of the month.

 As the examples show, the source of an inquiry is frequently the financial statements; when conducting an investigation, the accounting staff begins with the general ledger, and may drill down to source documents from there to ascertain the reason(s) for an issue.